 In contrast, just 12.27% have a Medicare Advantage plan in Silver Spring.
-Let us help you find more information about supplement plans for Medicare in Silver Spring, Maryland.
+Let us help you find more information about supplement health plans for Medicare in Silver Spring, Maryland.

-Supplemental Medicare Plans in Silver Spring, Maryland
+Supplemental Medicare plans in Silver Spring, Maryland

-Affordable Medicare Advantage Plans in Silver Spring, Maryland
+Affordable Medicare Advantage plans in Silver Spring, Maryland

 A zero-premium plan from Kaiser Permanente has a $7,200 maximum for out-of-pocket expenses.
 It provides coverage through an HMO and has a five-star rating.

 UnitedHealthcare’s $0 premium plan offers coverage through a local PPO.
 It has a four-star rating and a lower out-of-pocket maximum of $6,700.

 Alterwood Advantage has an HMO plan with a higher $7,550 out-of-pocket maximum and a $0 premium.
 It does not have a star rating.